Can you have more than one life insurance policy?

 Do you need more than one life insurance policy?

-This allows you to change your existing policy as your circumstances change.
+For many people, one life insurance policy is enough to meet their family’s financial needs.
+Many policies also have built-in flexibility, so you can update your cover as your circumstances change.
 For example, increasing your cover when you get married, or when you take on a larger mortgage.

 But there are several other situations when you might consider taking out an additional policy.
 We take a look at some of them here.